java/devjava-content/app/pages/learn/01_tutorial/03_getting-to-know-the-language/05_exceptions/01_stack_traces.md

 - Reading bigger stack traces {bigger}
 - Summary {summary}
 description: "This article explains what stack traces are as well as how they can be read."
-last_update: 2024-04-26
+last_update: 2024-04-27
 author: ["DanielSchmid"]
 ---

 <a id="intro">&nbsp;</a>
 ## What is a stack trace?

 When an exception occurs in a Java program, a stack trace is often printed to the console.
 These stack traces often look scary, especially with complex frameworks but actually provide a lot of useful information for solving the issue causing the exeption.
-Specifically, stack traces show where exactly and exception occured and how the Java program got to that point.
+Specifically, stack traces show what exception occured as well as where exactly that happened and how the Java program got to that point.

 <a id="simple">&nbsp;</a>
 ## A simple stack trace

-Before coming to complex stack traces, we first investigate a stack trace originating from a very simple application.
+Before coming to complex stack traces, we first investigate a stack trace originating from a very simple Java application.

 ```java
 package com.example.someapplication;